biostochastics/CodeConCat/docs/security_processor.md

 ### 2. Integration with CodeConCat Pipeline

-The Security Processor is integrated into the main CodeConCat pipeline.
-Security issues are stored in the `security_issues` field of `ParsedFileData` objects:
+**Note:** The Security Processor is **not automatically** run by the standard `codeconcat` command-line tool.
+While the necessary data structures exist (`ParsedFileData.security_issues`), integrating the scan into the main pipeline requires modifying the core processing logic or using the direct API (see above).

+If integrated, security issues would be stored in the `security_issues` field of `ParsedFileData` objects, which are then used to generate the output.
+The example below shows how you might access this data if you were using the library functions directly or had customized the pipeline:

 ```python
 from codeconcat import run_codeconcat_in_memory, CodeConCatConfig